Symmetric Mass Generation of K\"ahler-Dirac Fermions from the Perspective of Symmetry-Protected Topological Phases: NL M from K ahler-Dirac Fermions

 \section{NL$\sigma$M from K\"ahler-Dirac Fermions}

-In Section \ref{sec2B}, we discuss the inclusion of K\"ahler-Dirac fermions, which comprise $2^{\lceil D/2 \rceil}$ distinct copies of Dirac fermions in the context of flat spacetime.
-This inherent redundancy enables the fermionic model to be effectively mapped onto a Nonlinear $\sigma$ Model (NL$\sigma$M) through the coupling with an $O(d+2)$ bosonic field\cite{You:2014ho}.
-In this section, we demonstrate the procedure for coupling the K\"ahler-Dirac fermions with the bosonic field, leading to the emergence of an NL$\sigma$M.
+In Section \ref{sec2B}, we discuss the inclusion of Kähler-Dirac fermions, which comprise $2^{\lceil D/2 \rceil}$ distinct copies of Dirac fermions in the context of flat spacetime.
+This inherent redundancy enables the fermionic model to be effectively mapped onto a Nonlinear $\sigma$ Model (NL$\sigma$M) through the coupling with an $O(d+2)$ bosonic field \cite{You:2014ho}.
+In this section, we demonstrate the procedure for coupling the Kähler-Dirac fermions with the bosonic field, leading to the emergence of an NL$\sigma$M.

-The bosonic field plays a crucial role in facilitating interactions among distinct flavors of K\"ahler-Dirac fermions.
-Prior studies have established that the flavor symmetry of K\"ahler-Dirac fermions corresponds to the conformal symmetry group $SO(1,d+1)$\cite{R0}, whose complexification is isomorphic to $so_{\mathbb{C}}(1,d+1) \cong so_{\mathbb{C}}(d+2)$.
-To couple K\"ahler-Dirac fermions with bosonic field, our approach involves identifying $(d+2)$ gamma matrices that transform in the spinor representation of $SO(1,d+1)$ and subsequently coupling them to the bosonic field.
+The bosonic field plays a crucial role in facilitating interactions among distinct flavors of Kähler-Dirac fermions.
+Prior studies have established that the flavor symmetry of Kähler-Dirac fermions in Euclidean space corresponds to the conformal symmetry group $SO(1,D+1)$ \cite{R0}, which is large enough to support the NL$\sigma$M.

-In order to determine the additional $(d+2)$ gamma matrices, we would like to briefly review the origins of the known gamma matrices.
+To determine the additional $(d+2)$ gamma matrices, we will briefly review the origins of the known gamma matrices.
 These matrices are derived from the square root of the Laplacian:

 Next, we consider the square root of $-\partial_{\mu}\partial^{\mu}$, as the square root of an operator is not necessarily linearly dependent on the square root of the negation of the same operator.
 To be more specific: